larseggert/bcp45bis/draft-eggert-bcp45bis.md

 # Introduction

-The IETF discussion list, ietf@ietf.org, serves two purposes.
-It furthers the development and specification of Internet technology through discussion of technical issues.
-It also hosts discussions of IETF direction, policy, meetings, and procedures.
+The IETF discussion list {{IETF-DISCUSS}} furthers the development and specification of Internet technology through the general discussion of topics for which no dedicated mailing lists exists.
 As this is the most general IETF mailing list, considerable latitude is allowed.
 Advertising, whether to solicit business or promote employment opportunities, falls well outside the range of acceptable topics, as do discussions of a personal nature.

+The IETF Note Well {{NOTE-WELL}} applies to discussions on the IETF discussion list and all other IETF mailing lists, and requires conformance with the IETF Guidelines for Conduct {{?RFC7154}} and the Anti-Harassment Policy {{IETF-AHP}}, among others.

 # Charter for the IETF Discussion List

-This list is meant for initial discussion only.
-Discussions that fall within the area of any working group or well established list should be moved to such more specific forum as soon as this is pointed out, unless the issue is one for which the working group needs wider input or direction.
+This list is meant for initial technical discussion only.
+Discussions that fall within the area of any working group, area or well established list should be moved to such more specific forums as soon as this is pointed out.

+When no dedicated mailing list exists, it may be preferable to request the creation of one {{NON-WG-LISTS}} and only announce the availability of the new list on the IETF discussion list.

 In addition to the topics noted above, appropriate postings include:

-- Last Call discussions of proposed protocol actions
-- Discussion of technical issues that are candidates for IETF work, but do not yet have an appropriate e-mail venue
+- Initial discussion of technical issues that are candidates for IETF work, but have not yet identified appropriate mailing lists.

-- Discussion of IETF administrative policies
-- Questions and clarifications concerning IETF meetings
+- Questions and clarifications concerning IETF meetings, although most of these topics are better brought up on the discussion list for IETF LLC administrative issues {{ADMIN-DISCUSS}} or the attendee discussion list for a given IETF meeting, such as {{IETF110-ATTENDEES} for IETF-110.

-- Announcements of conferences, events, or activities that are sponsored or endorsed by the Internet Society or IETF.
+- Announcements of conferences, events, or activities that are sponsored or endorsed by the Internet Society or IETF, although the IETF announcement list
+  {{IETF-ANNOUNCE}} is the preferred list for these.

+These topics used to be in scope for the IETF discussion list, but have since moved to dedicated lists:

+- Last Call discussions of proposed protocol actions now take place on the IETF Last Calls mailing list {{LAST-CALLS}}.

+- Discussion of IETF administrative policies now take place on the discussion list for IETF LLC administrative issues {{ADMIN-DISCUSS}}.

 Inappropriate postings include:

 - Unsolicited bulk e-mail

 - Discussion of subjects unrelated to IETF policy, meetings, activities, or technical concerns

 - Unprofessional commentary, regardless of the general subject

 - Announcements of conferences, events, or activities that are not sponsored or endorsed by the Internet Society or IETF.

 # Security Considerations

-The IETF Chair, the IETF Executive Director, or a sergeant-at-arms appointed by the Chair is empowered to restrict posting by a person, or of a thread, when the content is inappropriate and represents a pattern of abuse.
+The IETF Chair, the IETF Executive Director, or a sergeant-at-arms {{SAA-SOP}}
+appointed by the Chair is empowered to restrict posting by a person, or of a thread, when the content is inappropriate and represents a pattern of abuse
+{{SAA-UPC}}.
 They are encouraged to take into account the overall nature of the postings by an individual and whether particular postings are an aberration or typical.
 Complaints regarding their decisions should be referred to the IAB.

 # IANA Considerations

-This document does not require any IANA actions.
+This document does not request any IANA actions.

 --- back